gmoutsin/Compromise/README.md

 I don't know.

-#### Long answer
+#### Longish answer

-This game is a modified version of a game that a student created as an assignment for a board game design module in Warwick University.
+This game is a modified version of a board game that a student created as an assignment for a board game design module in Warwick University.
 As such I do not know who has exactly what rights for this game.
-I am in the process of figuring this out, as well as finding the name of the student in order to give credit.
+I am in the process of figuring this out, as well as finding the name of the student in order to give them credit.
 Until then assume that all rights are reserved.

-The code was written solely by me and GPL 3.0 applies.
+The code was written solely by me and is shared with the GPL v3.0 licence.